kataw/kataw/README.md

 Kataw also exports all CST nodes so you can create your own nodes.
 This is handy if you want to try out new `ECMA` features that isn't part of the language yet, or make your own transformers as in `Babel`.

-You can use `kataw.forEachChild` to walk the CST tree.

 Here is an example on how to create an CST node:

 ```ts